AliciaXia222/Capstone-Team-Climate-Trace/README.md

 Energy Use Intensity is a key metric representing the amount of energy consumed per unit area of a building.
 To evaluate prediction accuracy, we use the Mean Absolute Percentage Error (MAPE), where lower values indicate better model performance.
 Therefore, minimizing MAPE is a central objective of this work.

-In the first semester, the focus has been on developing the Energy Use Intensity (EUI) estimation technique, using globally available features to predict EUI.
-By selecting these key features, the goal has been to generate the first iteration of EUI predictions.
-The target for this stage is to achieve a Mean Absolute Percentage Error (MAPE) in the range of 30-40%.
-While this is the ideal range for this milestone, it is possible that we may not meet this target at this stage.
-Refining and improving this technique will be the focus for the second semester.
+This project focuses on developing the Energy Use Intensity (EUI) estimation technique using globally available features.
+By selecting key features, the goal has been to improve EUI predictions and reduce the average MAPE in the cross-validation context.

-In the second semester, the model will be further refined through feature engineering and tuning.
-The goal is to achieve a MAPE below 20%, representing over a 50% improvement from the initial baseline.
-Achieving this level of accuracy would demonstrate strong predictive capability and robustness across diverse global contexts.
-The expected outcome is a global-scale EUI prediction model that enables high-resolution, data-driven analysis of building energy demand.
-Estimating direct GHG emissions from buildings, using EUI predictions and the other two components in the GHG estimation formula, is identified as an important next step for future work.

 ### 2.5 Project Deliverables and Presentation Materials <a name="ProjectDeliverablesAndPresentationMaterials"></a>